 Let’s look at two fictional investors – Sue and Bob – who earn an average 8% rate of return on their investments:

-Sue started saving and investing for retirement at age 30 and saved $2,000 a year for just 10 years.
+- Sue started saving and investing for retirement at age 30 and saved $2,000 a year for just 10 years.
 At the 8% rate of return, she ended up with $198,422 at age 65.

-Bob waited until he was 40 to start, but saved $2,000 a year for 25 years.
-But, by delaying, he ended up with $157,909 at age 65 — over $40,000 less.
+- Bob waited until he was 40 to start, but saved $2,000 a year for 25 years.
+But he got a later start and didn’t have as many years for his earning to compound, he ended up with only $157,909 at age 65.
+That’s over $40,000 less than Sue.

 The difference?
-Because Sue’s money had more time to compound, she ended up with a lot more at retirement even though she put in $30,000 less than Bob.
+Because Sue’s money had more time to compound, she ended up with a lot more at retirement, even though she put in $30,000 less than Bob.